Fig Tarts with Blue Cheese and Candied Walnuts

 The Port sauce makes them a perfect accompaniment to a glass of red wine or port.
 The blue cheese and walnuts will meld nicely with a toasty Chardonnay, Sauternes or even Sparkling.

-All this to say – consider this for your next wine tasting or just to serve with other nibblies.
+I served them with my Casual Italian Buffet you could also consider them with your next wine tasting or just to serve with other nibblies.

 Store bought tart shells make these easy to pull together.
 They also freeze and reheat very nicely so you can make them last minute or well ahead – your choice!